 For Dara Sisterhen, age has never been anything but a number.
 An immensely talented singer-songwriter with a fresh new voice, she began working with acclaimed producer Dave Cobb when she was just 14 years old.
-At 18 years old, Sisterhen re-teamed with Cobb (the Svengali behind award-winning albums from Jason Isbell and Sturgill Simpson) to create one of the best EPs in recent memory.
+At 18 years old, Sisterhen re-teamed with Cobb (the Svengali behind award-winning albums from Jason Isbell, Sturgill Simpson, and Chris Stapleton) to create one of the best EPs in recent memory.

 Sisterhen grew up in the four-stoplight town of Denver, North Carolina.
 Growing up on a healthy diet of Motown and Jazz, she got her rock and roll education through bands like The Strokes and Arctic Monkeys, but eventually branched out into to the classics.